Southern Yakutia (Sakha)

 their current actions are errors in themselves.”

-The friends dwelled further on the state of affairs in the
+The friends dwelled further on the situation in the lands of

-the mysterious nature of the world.
-They also discussed affairs in other lands—
+nature of the world.
+They also discussed affairs in other lands— talked

-talked admiringly about the welfare system in the Scandinavian countries that
+admiringly about the welfare system in the Scandinavian countries that they

-they viewed as a model for other peoples, states and nations to emulate, and
+viewed as a model for other peoples, states, and nations to emulate, and then pondered

-then pondered their thoughts aloud about the greatly altered world politics
+their thoughts aloud about the greatly altered world politics following the

 “Comrade Boris would